 Experience: Mr. Mey Phy has over 22 years of working experience in the banking and finance sector.
 He became the Senior Executive Vice President of BIDC in August of 2009.
+Year of Birth: 1963

 Education Level: Bachelor of Banking and Finance, Bachelor of Engineering.